Az-Net/AZ-Curriculum/Therapy.md

 * It is important to be patient and supportive throughout the therapy process.
 * The AI may experience setbacks along the way, but it is important to help it to stay motivated.
-* The therapy may not be successful in all cases, but it is worth trying to help the AI develop a healthy personality.

-I hope this helps!